SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Methodology

 \subsection{Classification Algorithms for Pre-attribution}

-To perform the pre-attribution step, we experimented with three classifiers to predict how many references a sentence should have: Random Forest~(RF), Histogram Gradient Boosting~(HGB), and Linear Support Vector Classifier~(LSVC).
-We used the implementations provided by the \textit{sklearn} Python library~\cite{sklearn}.
+We experimented with four classifiers to predict how many references a sentence should have: Random Forest~(RF), XGBoost~(XGB), Multi-Layer Perceptron~(MLP), and TabularNet~(TN).
+We used the implementations provided by the \textit{sklearn} and \textit{xgboost} Python libraries.
 Since the dataset is highly unbalanced, we changed the $class\_weight$ parameter of all classifiers to $balanced$.
-Additionally, for RF and HGB, we limited the maximum tree depth to 14 in both HAGRID datasets and 22 in WebGLM-QA -- the lowest depth value required for the RF to memorize the training data -- while keeping all other hyperparameters at their default settings.

-For evaluation, we conducted 30 independent runs per classifier-dataset pair.
-In each run, we combined the original training and test splits provided by the dataset authors.
-We then perform a new random split, using 70\% of the samples for training and 30\% for testing, while maintaining the original ratio between classes.
+The full list of parameters is displayed in the appendix, in Table~\ref{tab:paramPA}.
+We evaluate the classifiers through 30 independent runs per classifier-dataset pair.
+Each run uses a different training and test split, with 70\% of the samples allocated for training and 30\% for testing, while maintaining the original class ratio.